A police officer accused of assaulting a 16-year-old in Byron Bay nearly two years ago has lost his bid for anonymity in the case.

 But his wife still works as a senior constable at Byron Bay police station, and bears the same last name as her accused husband.

-The court heard she had endured abusive comments and phone calls since the LECC inquiry into the Lateen Lane arrest.
+The court heard she had endured abusive comments and phone calls since the LECC inquiry into the Lateen Lane incident.

 Her husband’s defence said she wore a name badge at work and answered the phone with her last name without reference to her gender.